Santo Domingo Nightlife | The 9 Best Bars and Clubs in 2020

 Like Mamma, you’ll need to dress well and open the wallet to make the most out of this club.
 I’m confident you’ll have a great night out in VIP Room if you can do those two things.

 I absolutely love Zambra.
-It might be the easiest place to meet sexy Dominican girls with jobs in the whole country.
+It might be the easiest place to meet sexy Dominican girls with real jobs in the whole country.
 Plus, the music is fantastic and it was within walking distance of my apartment in Piantini.

 Zambra isn’t a huge club.
 In fact, it’s downright tiny.
 But, the music is fantastic and the place gets packed on weekends.
 Plus, there’s a huge outdoor patio that’s perfect to chill out on.